nirucon/alpi/README.md

 - Fresh Arch install with `pacman` working
 - A network connection
 - A normal user with `sudo` privileges
-- Interactive TTY if you want to be prompted for Vanilla vs Custom suckless

 ## Get started (custom suckless)
 ```bash